sunfounder/ai-lab-kit/docs/source/quick_start/assemble_power_hat.rst

 .. note::

+  The battery may arrive with low charge because Amazon requires it to be below 30% before air shipment.
+You **MUST** fully charge it before use to prevent over-discharge and damage.
   Plug the USB-C to Fusion HAT, and the battery will be charged automatically.
 You don't need to connect the power supply to the Raspberry Pi.

 * We recommend using a **5V 3A power supply**, such as the official Raspberry Pi 15W adapter.